By Kathryn Weber

 Ho Tai helps you get ahead at work.

-If you are tense about making money on the job, placing a small Ho Tai Buddha on your desk will help stimulate your financial luck associated with your career.
+If you are tense about making money on the job, placing a small golden Ho Tai Buddha on your desk will help stimulate your financial luck associated with your career.
 Select one with a gold ingot.
 Chinese gold ingots are shaped like a ship and displaying them promotes prosperity luck.
-This large Ho Tai Buddha is sitting on a large gold ingot and holding a Ru Yi (a symbol of authority) in his left hand, denotes his comfort with his position and job and easy prosperity.
+Or, place a Ho Tai Buddha is sitting on a large gold ingot and holding a Ru Yi (a symbol of authority) in his left hand, to help you attain material rewards through a successful career or business to attracts easy and abundant prosperity.

 Dispel bad luck.